azkiflay/multimodal-nids/README.md

   mkdir jan_pcap
   mv /path/to/pcaps 22-1-2015/* ./jan_pcap  # UNSW-NB15 PCAPs in January
   ```
+**Notes**
-Note that at the time of writing this document, the CSV and PCAP files of the UNSW-NB15 dataset are available at the above URLs.
++ At the time of writing this document, the CSV and PCAP files of the UNSW-NB15 dataset are available at the above URLs.
 If the URLs of the files change, they are to be downloaded from the new URLs according to announcements by the authors of the UNSW-NB15 IDS dataset or their affiliated institution.
++ The PCAP files of the dataset are nearly **100 Gigabyte**.
+So, it is important to make enough disk storage is avaialbe for the PCAP and CSV files of the UNSW-NB15 dataset as well as to install the required packages for the project.

 ## Install Docker Engine on Ubuntu
 Installation using the Apt repository.
 Before you install Docker Engine for the first time on a new host machine, you need to set up the Docker repository.
 Afterwards, you can install and update Docker from the repository.
 More details at https://docs.docker.com/engine/install/ubuntu/